Sustained Inquiry into Broken Systems

 Every series here starts from the same place: broken systems, not broken people.

 They name who is harmed and how.
 They name who profits from that harm.
 They refuse to locate the problem in the person who is suffering it.
-And they refuse to stop at diagnosis — each series is building toward something: different practice, different policy, different design.
+And they refuse to stop at diagnosis — each series is building toward something: different practice, different policy, different design, different structures of care.

 The work is not finished.
 Neither are the series.